OpenRefine/OpenRefine/docs/docs/technical-reference/functional-tests.md

 -   A referenced dataset: `food.small` or `food.mini`
     Most of the time, tests does not require any specific grid values
-    Use food.mini as much as possible, it loads 2 rows a very few columns in the grid
+    Use food.mini as much as possible, it loads 2 rows and very few columns in the grid
-    Use food.small if the test requires a few hundreds of rows in the grid
+    Use food.small if the test requires a few hundred rows in the grid

     Those datasets live in `cypress/fixtures`